2020 Bikepacking Gear of the Year

 The new Breezer Thunder is a fully rigid mountain bike that was designed with versatility and affordability in mind.
 It’s built up around a Chromoly steel frame and fork, boost hub spacing and thru-axles, external cable routing (as well as internal dropper post routing), and has clearance for tires up to 29 x 2.95”.
 It also has more mounts than you can shake a stick at, including rack and fenders, standard bottle mounts, triple pack mounts on the fork legs and the seat stays, plus additional bosses on the top tube and under the downtube.
 Read the press release here.

-Stay tuned for more from our 2020 Bikepacking Awards, including honors for the best Photography, Video, and Creative work, as well as the best routes and most influential individuals of the year…
+Find more from our 2020 Bikepacking Awards, including honors for the best Photography, Video, and Creative work, as well as the best routes and most influential individuals of the year…